 To receive an exemption, you must qualify under the applicable laws of the State of Maine and apply before April 1st of the year you are seeking the exemption.
 The applicable exemption amounts will be deducted from the property assessment before taxes are calculated.
-All exemption applications must be filed on or before April 1st in the year in which you are first applying for the exemption.
+Again all exemption applications must be filed on or before April 1st in the year in which you are first applying for the exemption.
 For more information, please contact the Assessing Department at 207.989.7560 or visit the State of Maine web site for the complete list of Exemptions.

 For assessments dates April 1, 2020 and later, the Homestead Exemption is $25,000.
 To qualify for this exemption, you must be a legal Maine resident and have owned homestead property for at least one year in the State of Maine as of April 1 of the year in which you are first applying for the exemption.
 You must declare the property to be your permanent place of residence and the only property for which you claim a homestead exemption.
 To download Homestead Exemption application click here.

 An owner of property receiving an exemption under M.R.S.A.
 Title 36 Subchapter 4-B shall notify the assessor promptly when the ownership or use of the property changes so as to change the qualification of the property for an exemption under this subchapter.